MeganTran6023/VanDerVaartLab.MT/README.md

 ## __10/26__

 * Annotated make_noe.sh to better see application of text replacement and AMBER simulations

+## __10/27__

+* Annotated checkframe.sh to see how to check dcd file by seeing if there are 2000 runs in dcd file